palmafr/pseudocodes-cs4725-w2025/md/Air-Cargo-Transport-Problem.md

 &emsp;EFFECT: &not; _At_(_p_, _from_) &and; _At_(_p_, _to_))

 ---
-__Figure ??__ A PDDL description of an air cargo transportation problem.
+__Figure ??__ A PDDL description of an air cargo transportation planning problem.